datastax/dsbulk/manual/settings.md

 Default: **"\*\*/\*.csv"**.

+#### ---connector.csv.mappedFileChunkSize _&lt;string&gt;_

+The maximum file length threshold beyond which the file will be memory-mapped and read by multiple threads.

+Only applicable to load workflows, if *mappedFilesEnabled* is true and if *maxThreads* > 1.

+Default: **"4M"**.

+#### ---connector.csv.mappedFileLengthThreshold _&lt;string&gt;_

+The maximum file length threshold beyond which the file will be memory-mapped and read by multiple threads.

+Only applicable to load workflows, if *mappedFilesEnabled* is true and if *maxThreads* > 1.

+Default: **"16M"**.

+#### ---connector.csv.mappedFilesEnabled _&lt;boolean&gt;_

+Whether or not to use mapped files to read large files.

+If this feature is enabled, and if *maxThreads* > 1, then *mappedFileLengthThreshold* can be used to specify the file length beyond which files to read will be memory-mapped; and *maxMappedFileMemory* can be used to specify the maximum (approximative) amount of off-heap memory to allocate for mapped files.

+Note that this feature might not work properly with ill-formatted CSV files, or CSV files containing advanced features, such as comments, or line breaks inside fields.

+Default: **true**.

 #### -maxThreads,--connector.csv.maxThreads _&lt;number&gt;_

 The maximum number of reading or writing threads.
 In other words, this setting controls how many files can be read or written simultaneously.